Transform Housing & Support welcomes any sort of feedback, positive or negative.

 Communicating with the Housing Ombudsman

-You can contact the Housing Ombudsman Service directly and that can help you through every stage of your complaint.
+You can contact the Housing Ombudsman Service directly and they can help you through every stage of your complaint.
 You will be able to speak to a Housing Ombudsman’s Dispute Support Advisor.

-You may also wish to contact a designated person – this can be a MP or a local councillor (a member of staff would be happy to support you in this matter) – to help you resolve the complaint or assist you in forwarding your complaint to the Housing Ombudsman Service.
+You may also wish to contact a designated person – this can be your MP or your local councillor – to help you resolve the complaint or assist you in forwarding your complaint to the Housing Ombudsman Service.
+A member of staff would be happy to support you in this matter.